DelinFix/Calculator/README.md

-##It seems to me that everyone knows how to use a calculator, but I'll tell you what my calculator can do
+<h2>It seems to me that everyone knows how to use a calculator, but I'll tell you what my calculator can do</h2>

 Add:
 ```